 After all the handclaps, fine dining, significant song selections and dances, the center of the reception hall turned into a dance floor for all.
-The lights dimmed, strobe lights flashed around the room, and couples coupled as the celebrity deejay dropped beats that got everyone out of their seats.
+The lights dimmed, strobe lights flashed around the room, and couples coupled as the celebrity deejay dropped beats that got most of the guests out of their seats.

-When the electric slide played, one of my cousins dragged me to the floor.
+When the “Electric Slide” played, one of my cousins pulled me to the dance floor.
 Oh, great, I thought.
 And then I saw him.
 In a corner again.
 Looking at me, looking at him.

-Once the melody of line dance songs was over.
-He had disappeared once more.
+Once the medley of line dance songs was over, he had disappeared once more.
 I ventured off to reclaim my seat and there, at the edge of the dance floor, was my mystery man offering to help me step off the wooden slab.

 He offered me a drink.
 I said, sure.
 And that’s where it began followed by the usual questions: What’s your name?
 How do you know the bride and groom?
 What do you do?
 Where do you live?

 His name was common.
-He was the cousin of the groom.
-He worked for his own financial company.
+He was the groom’s cousin.
+He worked in finance.
 He lived on the West coast.